exercism/javascript/concepts/arithmetic-operators/introduction.md

 ## Arithmetic Operators

-Javascript provides 6 different operators to perform basic arithmetic operations on numbers.
+JavaScript provides 6 different operators to perform basic arithmetic operations on numbers.

 - `+`: The addition operator is used to find sum of numbers.
 - `-`: The subtraction operator is used to find the difference between two numbers